ziap/2048-tdl/readme.md

 Parameters:

 ```
 -d <depth>    -- Set the search depth
                  default: 0
 -e <episodes> -- Set the number of games to play
                  default: 1
 -t <threads>  -- Set the number of threads
                  default: 1 (0 uses all threads)
 -g            -- Enable the GUI
 -h            -- Show this message
-  -r            -- Enable restart strategy
 ```

 Example: